PrismarineJS/flying-squid/doc/api.md

 Saves block in world and sends block update to all players of the same world.

+#### server.playSound(sound, world, position, opt)

+Plays `sound` (string, google "minecraft sound list") to all players in `opt.radius`.
+If position is null, will play at the location of every player (taking into account whitelist and blacklist).

+Opt:
+- whitelist: Array of players that can hear the sound (can be a player object)
+- blacklist: Array of players who cannot hear the sound
+- radius: Radius that sound can be heard (in fixed position so remember to multiply by 32, default 32*32)
+- volume: float from 0-1 (default 1.0)
+- pitch: float from 0.5 to 2 (default 1.0)

+#### server.playNoteBlock(world, position, pitch)

+Plays noteblock in world at position. `pitch` is from 0-24

+#### server.getNote(note)

+Get pitch. `note` should be between 0-24 and your output is from 0.5 to 2.0

+#### server.emitParticle(particle, world, position, opt)

+Emits particle (see [id list](http://wiki.vg/Protocol#Particle)) at `position` in `world`.

+Opt:
+- whitelist: Array of players that can see the particle (can be a player object)
+- blacklist: Array of players who cannot see the particle
+- radius: Radius that the particle can be seen from
+- longDistance: I don't know what this is.
+I think this is pointless with our implenetation of radius, not sure though...
+- size: vec3 of the size.
+(0,0,0) will be at an exact position, (10,10,10) will be very spread out (particles less dense)
+- count: Number of particles.
+100,000,000+ will crash the client.
+Try not to go over 100,000 (sincerely, minecraft clients)

 ### Low level methods

 #### server._writeAll(packetName, packetFields)